tnscorcoran/churn-front-end/README.md

 http://churn-frontend-a-churn-frontend.apps.cluster-qk7ft.qk7ft.sandbox651.opentlc.com/churn-frontend.html

 ```

 Open it and you'll see a screen like this:
 <img src="./images/frontend/frontend-5-frontend-page.png" width="700"/>

+If you get a 404, or 503, change the protocol from HTTPS to HTTP.

 In the large textbox, enter *your inference URL* that you got a couple of steps back.
 Click __MAKE INFERENCE CALL__.
 Shortly, the page will show a prediction of __*Churn*__  or __*Not Churn*__  as a well as how certain the model is of this prediction.
 Feel free to experiment.
 <img src="./images/frontend/frontend-7-inference-URL-result.png" width="700"/>